HemaMythri/chat-app-realtime/README.md

 # 💬 Real-Time Chat Application (Task 4)

-This project is a real-time chat application built using **Node.js, Express, and Socket.io**.
+This project is a real-time chat application built using **Node.js, Express and Socket.io**.

 ## 🚀 Features